mlab817/faqs/src/fall-army-worm-faw/what-are-the-actions-taken-by-bpi-to-address-the-infestation-of-faw.md

 ---
  title: What are the actions taken by BPI to address the infestation of FAW?

-tags: ["actions","taken","bpi","address","infestation","faw"]

  ---

-### Fall Army Worm (FAW)
+## Fall Army Worm (FAW)

-## What are the actions taken by BPI to address the infestation of FAW?
+# What are the actions taken by BPI to address the infestation of FAW?

  - Development and distribution of IEC materials, such as leaflets and tarpaulins, for FAW Awareness Campaign to 16 Regional Crop Pest Management Centers (RCPMCs);